ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The key skill is to understand a **"situation"**:

 * Understanding the "who" - Identifying the actors in this situation.
-Done by putting yourself into the perspective of the actors.
 Identify the groups (by actions/motives), then recursively split similar to what is done in the SD framework in a top-down fashion.
 * Understanding the "what/how" - What actions are they taking or have taken?
 Visualising them performing the action.
 * Understanding the "why" - Why are the actors taking these decisions or actions.
 The connecting glue between nodes.
 But, by understanding more details about the current situation/past situations, you can figure the why.
+Equivalent to taking their perspective.

 The trick is to connect to identify who, and figure out why.
 Then connect nodes across time.
 Aka past events/history.